TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 Mid-2022 I [visited EdgeCase](/2022/06/01/edgecase-2022), a 1-day conference about running Kubernetes at the edge.
 One of the presentations was by [LeafCloud](https://www.leaf.cloud/), a hosting provider focusing on reducing the environmental impact of cloud computing by re-using the heat it generates.

-Back then, I somewhat jokingly proposed to run our `/klimaat` section from LeafCloud.
+Back then, I somewhat jokingly proposed to run our `/klimaat` section using LeafCloud.
 So, knowing we have most of our computing on Kubernetes, and one of this hackathon's themes was climate, there was no better moment to do a POC.

 In this blog post: